plone/training/deployment/customization.rst

 Multiple Plones Per Host
 ------------------------

-So far, we've covered the simple case of having one Plone server installed on your server.
+We've covered the simple case of having one Plone server installed on your server.
 In fact, you may install additional Plones.

 To do so, you create a list variable ``playbook_plones`` containing all the settings that are specific to one or more of your Plone instances.